 A novel idea a few years ago, but pretty much an essential piece of equipment these days for people who travel and want to feel secure and protected.
 We highly recommend this quick access, portable gun safe.

-This handgun safe is built to a high specification.
+This handgun safe is built to a high specification, which you’d expect from GunVault being one of the premium gun safe brands.
 A quick access gun safe made from 18-gauge steel designed to be mounted on a wall or under a desk, keeping it secure but very accessible.
 The shape of this gun safe means that your gun is stored in an upright position.
 It is a relatively small safe and can therefore be easily concealed out of sight.

 The gun cradle features a fully lined interior to prevent scratching and other damage.
 To unlock the gun, enter your personal code using the digital keypad located on the top of the safe.
 The digital keypad can be coded with 12 million sequences making it virtually impossible to guess.